mgorav/RecordService-DockerJenkinsPortainerStageMonitorAws/README.md

      profiles: hazelcast
    record-service:
      cluster:
-       members: {{ nike_services_cluster_members | default("127.0.0.1:5701") }}
+       members: {{ _services_cluster_members | default("127.0.0.1:5701") }}
    ```

    NOTE: Ansible scripting can be used to dynamically setup cluster members.

    Following are the classes which setup Hazelcast.
-These classes lives in the packge - com.nike.record.hazelcast:
+These classes lives in the packge - com..record.hazelcast:
    1) RecordServiceHazelcastClusterProperty
    2) RecordServiceHazelcastConfigBuilder
    3) RecordServiceSpringConfiguration